 1. Troon North Golf Club

-Troon North certainly gets our vote here, with 36 Holes of golf on-site in the Pinnacle and Monument golf courses.
+Troon North golf certainly gets our vote here, with 36 Holes of golf on-site in the Pinnacle and Monument golf courses.
 The resort is set into the Sonoran Desert and winds its way through natural ravines under the shadows of Pinnacle Peak.
 Giant granite boulders litter this rugged and yet beautiful landscape along with the thousands of varying types of Cacti.

 Of the two golf courses on-site the better of the two is generally undisputed with the Pinnacle course coming out on top.